zkVerify/zkverify-docs/docs/overview/02-getting-started/04-generating-proof.md

 print(f"Input data saved to {json_path}")
 ```

-Grant the script execution permissions by running `chmod +x export_model.py` in a Bash shell and then run it using the command `python3 export_model.py`.
+Grant the script execution permissions by running `chmod +x export_model.py` from a Bash shell and then run it by issuing the command `python3 export_model.py`.
 After the script is finished, you should have two files, namely, `network.onnx` and `input.json`.
 We are now ready to start using `ezkl`.

 6. Generate Settings: To inspect the model and create a configuration file, run: